Pool Chemistry: Complete Water Balance Guide

 - Not sure what to test?
 See How to Test Pool Chemistry or our Pool Chemistry Chart

-For you if: You are new to pool ownership and overwhelmed by chemical labels.
-You understand there is a problem but do not know which parameter is causing it.
+For you if: You’re new to pool ownership and overwhelmed by chemical labels.
+You understand there’s a problem but don’t know which parameter is causing it.
 You want to understand how the six parameters connect before diving into individual fix guides.

 Not for you if: Your pool is already green, start with our pool shock treatment guide instead.
-Your pump is not running or has low pressure, chemistry fixes will not help until the equipment is circulating.
+Your pump isn’t running or has low pressure, chemistry fixes won’t help until the equipment is circulating.
 You have a hot tub, not a pool, see our hot tub water chemistry guide.

 The 6 core pool chemistry parameters